gera-gas/iparser/README.md

 # Iparser

-Universal parser machine to generate your specific parsers.
+Universal parser machine to generate your specific parsers (Parser engine).
 Used for simple and fast create your specific parsers.

 ## Installation